moelgendy/FlyingCar/FCND-Controls-CPP/Writeup.md

 1. Edited `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.

-3. Tune the integral control, and other control parameters until all the quads successfully move properly.
-Your drones' motion should look like this:
+2. Tuned the integral control, and other control parameters until all the quads successfully move properly.

 ```
-Simulation #15 (../config/4_Nonidealities.txt)
+Simulation #195 (../config/4_Nonidealities.txt)
 PASS: ABS(Quad1.PosFollowErr) was less than 0.100000 for at least 1.500000 seconds
 PASS: ABS(Quad2.PosFollowErr) was less than 0.100000 for at least 1.500000 seconds
 PASS: ABS(Quad3.PosFollowErr) was less than 0.100000 for at least 1.500000 seconds